TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 </error-text>

 <diagnosis> **Diagnosis:**</br>
 `PutInto` operation internally performs join.
-If the input dataframe size is small (less than `spark.sql.autoBroadcastJoinThreshold` which defaults to 10 MB) then the join should ideally result into broadcast join giving better performance than short merge join (which will be chose otherwise).
+If the input dataframe size is small (less than `spark.sql.autoBroadcastJoinThreshold` which defaults to 10 MB) then the join should ideally result into broadcast join giving better performance than sort merge join (which will be chosen otherwise).

-However, some sources doesn't provide size statistics and in that case the size of dataframe results into value of `spark.sql.defaultSizeInBytes` property which defaults to `Long.MaxValue`.
+However, some sources don't provide size statistics and in that case the size of dataframe results into value of `spark.sql.defaultSizeInBytes` property which defaults to `Long.MaxValue`.
 In this case even if the actual size of the input dataframe is less than  that of `spark.sql.autoBroadcastJoinThreshold`, the `PutInto` operation will always end up using sort merge join resulting into poor performance.
 </diagnosis>

 <action> **Solution:** </br>